The Pebble and the Penguin: Conception

 The Animated Movie Guide said "considering the artistic and financial success of Disney's Beauty and the Beast, Don Bluth and Gary Goldman decided to cater to the dating crowd, in addition to preschoolers".
 The Pebble and the Penguin was produced by Don Bluth Ireland Limited.
 Production began in November 1991.
-The working title of the film was A Penguin Story.
+The working titles of the film were A Penguin Story and Hubie the Romantic Penguin.
 In 1994, "Bluth spoke enthusiastically of such pending projects as The Pebble and the Penguin and A Troll in Central Park".
-The film was originally slated for release in summer 1994 (while Thumbelina was scheduled for November 1993 and A Troll in Central Park was scheduled for March 1994), but due to some production difficulties the film's release date was changed to April 1995.
+The film was originally slated for release in summer 1994 (while Thumbelina was scheduled for November 1993 and A Troll in Central Park was scheduled for March 1994), but due to some production difficulties, the film's release date was changed to April 1995.

 Animation and research

 Though Bluth Productions was based in Dublin, artists from Ireland, England and Hungary worked on the project, at least seven directing animators working on the film, among them John Pomeroy.
 The penguins in the film are clothed.
 Humans wearing penguin costumes were filmed and then used as photostat references for the animators.
 The quote from Hubie, "Goodness glaciers!" as well as his overall appearance, is a reference to Gentleman Glacier, an old Canadian newspaper cartoon used to illustrate snow accumulation each year.
 Only two scenes in the film were "augmented by computer animation", one of which being "The Good Ship Misery" song sequence.
 The opening credit and overture sequence has the animated penguin characters playing and dancing on the sheet music for the songs in the film.
 According to The Free Lance–Star, the animators researched for the film by "watching documentaries and visiting zoos, such as San Diego's SeaWorld and Scotland's Glasgow Zoo".
 The site added that in promotional material, the animators explained they "discovered that the land of snow and ice shines with many different hues".
 The Pebble and the Penguin is Don Bluth's last feature film to use the traditional hand-painted cel method of animation.
 Don Bluth's next film, Anastasia, produced at Fox Animation Studios, would use a digital method of coloring and combining scanned drawings similar to Disney's CAPS software, which would eliminate the need for cels, the multiplane camera, and many of the optical effects used for the last time in The Pebble and the Penguin.